thesircle/cq-policy/README.md

 Office timing
 ---------------
 #### For group POB:
-Office timings are 8am to 6pm (9 productive working hours + 1 hour break) for six days a week (Monday to Saturday)
+Office timings are 8am to 6pm (8-9 productive working hours + 1 hour break (depending on batch and offer)) for five-six days a week (Monday to Friday OR Monday to Saturday (different batches))
 #### For group FIB:
 Flexible timings and result oriented scheme.
 As of now, there are no office timings, however, its good to sync up with your manager on timings.
 Weekly targets and results matter more rather than office timings.
 * Work slot #1: Under development